-We are honoured to say that the Kevin Wiebe Team was the top fundraising team that weekend and the team was awarded with a plaque on the Ironman Curling trophy.
-Thank you to all the volunteers, partners and teams that help to make our 20th anniversary and memories of Kevin extra special.
+We are honoured to say that the Kevin Wiebe Team was the Top Fundraising team that weekend and the team was awarded with a plaque on the Ironman Outdoor Curling trophy.
+Thank you to all the volunteers, partners and teams that helped to make our 20th anniversary and memories of Kevin extra special.

-Congratulations to our new Ironman Curling Donor champions
+Congratulations to our new Ironman Outdoor Curling – Top Fundraiser Champions!

 “Kevin Wiebe’s Team”

 They have raised the most funds for charity.
 The running joke with our committee members was that no matter how hard Kevin played in the bonspiel, another committee member would knock him out of the tournament.

 There was no stopping the Wiebe team this year!
 Congratulations, Krista and Caitlyn!

 If you never got a chance to meet Kevin, we hope you will take the time one day to curl and play in an Ironman Outdoor Curling event.
 By taking part you will get to know what kind of person Kevin was and enjoy that spirit that comes from playing outdoors.

 |Thank you to our sponsor, Bodegoes Restaurant, for paying the service fees on donations.
 Thanks to them, 100% of the donations in 2021 are going to the charities.

 |A special Thank you goes out to Amanda Nash from the Heart & Stroke Foundation and Manitoba 150 for being part of our event.
 Here are few words from Amanda:

 Join our fight to beat heart disease and stroke at heartandstroke.ca